ferparra/My-Readwise/pages/Tweets From Dr. Rhonda Patrick (highlights).md

 	- Eccentric exercises, which emphasize lowering a weight rather than lifting it, increase muscle size and strength with fewer repetitions.

 	  Untrained participants who lowered weights had similar gains to those who lifted & lowered weights - but they performed half the repetitions. ([View Tweet](https://twitter.com/foundmyfitness/status/1604947646925266944))
+- New highlights added [[Jan 28th, 2023]] at 3:46 PM
+	- @L_h_wander Microalgae oil is the best plant-based option.
+An omega-3 index of 8% is the target - that means approximately 2 grams per day for most people. ([View Tweet](https://twitter.com/foundmyfitness/status/1592995292919783424))